rajnanig22/widi-seo-growth-services/notes/posts/sustainability-jargon-carbon-offset-sdgs.md

 ## Why this matters for how I write

-This is part of why rewriting an organisation's language into plain English isn't just an SEO exercise for me. **Getting found by search or by AI is only useful if the people who arrive can actually understand what they're reading.** A technical fix like a canonical tag matters.
-But if the words on the page assume knowledge most visitors don't have, the fix doesn't do as much as it should.
+This is why fixing text isn't just about technical SEO. **Getting traffic from Google or AI is pointless if visitors land on your site and can't actually understand what you're saying**.
+Canonical tags and meta tags matter, sure, but they don't help much if your copy assumes everyone is already an insider

 <hr class="rule">